udacity/create-your-own-adventure/english/boston/boston.md

 I'm very lucky to live in the Avalon
-Back Bay apartment complex, it is not only very close to Copley Square, but it is also inside a shopping mall!
+Back Bay apartment complex, it is not only very close to Copley Square, but it is also inside a shopping mall!!

 [Go on vacation](../licked-cat/vacation.md)